YSHebron/cs140-project2-multigrep/README.md

 However, if you really wish to verify the results on your end, the following would be needed.
 - Windows 7 or higher.
 Skip the next bullet if you already have a Linux environment.
 - Latest version of [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) (recommended, any Distro would do).
 Alternative would be to set up a Linux environment in a Virtual Machine, but lightweight testing can be accomplished through WSL.
-- **Important:** You must have **at least 4 CPU cores** in your Linux environment to proceed.
+- **Important:** You must have **at least 2 CPU cores** in your Linux environment to proceed.
 - Upon setting-up your Linux environment, ensure that you have a `gcc` compiler.
-This project is untested on `clang`.
+This project is untested on `clang` compilers.
 - Version 3.7 of `grep`.
 - Optional: `tree` for visualizing the contents of the input path or directory.
-To install, enter `sudo apt install tree`.
+To install, enter `sudo apt install tree` in a Linux terminal.

 For running tests, please proceed directly to the next section.